Why I Will Not Go Back to Dubai Butterfly Garden: A Review

 Many people brought their kids with them which is fine, but they were sprinting around the gardens shaking all of the plants and scaring the butterflies into flying around.

-So many unruly kids kept running inside of the enclosure, hopping up and down on the benches and grabbing for the butterflies.
-No parents stopped them, and it made being in the enclosure bad for other visitors, but of course horrible for the butterflies.
+So many unruly kids kept running inside of the enclosure: hopping up and down on the benches and grabbing for the butterflies.
+No parents stopped them!
+It made being in the enclosure bad for other visitors, but of course horrible for the butterflies.

-In the photos you can see it's wing is a little torn, but what you can't see is that on the other side where it's other wing is only half there.
+You can see it's wing is a little torn.
+What you can't see is that on the other side where it's other wing is only half there.
 It was also missing 3 out of 6 of its little legs.

 This butterfly didn't want to rest—it just couldn't fly.